putyourlightson/craft-blitz/README.md

      </form>

+In the case above it would make sense to add `ajax.*` as an excluded URI pattern in the plugin settings.

 ## Cache Invalidation

 When an element is created, updated or deleted, any cached template files that used that element are deleted.
 A job is then automatically queued to refresh the cleared cache files.
 This applies to all element types, including global sets.